 Are ticks dangerous?

-Yes, ticks are dangerous, their bites can cause many problems for animals and humans alike, and many believe they are second only to mosquitoes in regard to being a public health concern.
-Like mosquitoes, ticks feed on a variety of hosts, which gives them the ability to pick-up and spread a variety of dangerous diseases through their saliva.
-Ticks, depending on their species, spread Lyme disease, babesiosis, anaplasmosis, tularemia, ehrlichiosis, and a form of spotted fever.
+Yes, ticks are dangerous, their bites can cause many problems for animals and humans alike, and many believe they are second only to mosquitoes as a public health concern.
+Like mosquitoes, ticks feed on various hosts, which gives them the ability to pick up and spread a variety of dangerous diseases through their saliva.
+Depending on their species, ticks spread Lyme disease, babesiosis, anaplasmosis, tularemia, ehrlichiosis, and a form of spotted fever.

 Why do I have a tick problem?

 Ticks can find their way onto any property, usually on the backs of their wild animal hosts traveling through your yard or foraging for food around your home.
-Mice, raccoons, deer, and birds are examples of animals that introduce ticks onto properties.
-After falling off their host, ticks will lay in wait in grassy or wooded areas for a new host to brush past them that they can climb on.
-In your yard, there is a high chance their new host could be you, your kids, or your pets.
+Mice, raccoons, deer, and birds are examples of animals introducing ticks onto properties.
+After falling off their host, ticks will lay in wait in grassy or wooded areas for a new host to brush past them so that they can climb on.
+There is a high chance their new host could be you, your kids, or your pets.

 Where will I find ticks?